THOMASELOVE/432-classes-2025/class27/README.md

 - Maintaining and Enhancing What You've Learned
 - Your Questions, My Answers on Quiz 2, Project B and anything else...

+## Project B Presentations

+- All of the presentations are done.
+Thank you for your effort and for being on time for your presentations and being well-prepared, which let me get through this with a minimum of pain.
+I really appreciate it.
+- The range of presentation grades was **71** to **97**.
+- You should have an email from me with my comments on your presentation.
+The scale for the "Rate these concerns" questions was Excellent/Good/Acceptable/Needs Improvement.
+The scale for the items that followed those questions was Yes/Somewhat/No, although sometimes I used a different phrase (like "Not Quite" or "Mostly") to indicate "Somewhat".
+- Several of the presentations were outstanding, and I am hoping to share the slides from those presentations with you.
+- I have deleted the recordings for all of the Project B presentations.

 ## Announcements

 1. TA office hours are completed for the semester.
 Campuswire will remain open until noon on Wednesday 2025-04-30.